LukeBob-zz/teamspeak-tools/README.md

 ## afk-bot.py

  afk bot uses **Benedikt Schmitt's ts3 api** in conjunction with ts3 query.
-It just sits there waiting for clients idle time to reach above 90 min's then it will move them to any channel you specify, with the cid variable.
+It just sits there waiting for clients idle time to reach **above 90 min's** then it will move them to any channel you specify with the cid variable.
+You can **change the idle time** by opening the script with a text editor and **editing max_idle_time variable at the top of the script.**

  **Usage**